buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcComplexPropertyTemplate.md

 ## Attributes

 ### UsageName
-Usage description of the _IfcPhysicalComplexQuantity_ within the property set which references the _IfcPhysicalComplexQuantity_
+Usage description of the _IfcPhysicalComplexQuantity_ within the property set which references the _IfcPhysicalComplexQuantity_.

 ### TemplateType
-Defines the type of template that may be created by an _IfcComplexPropertyTemplate_
+Defines the type of template that may be created by an _IfcComplexPropertyTemplate_.

 ### HasPropertyTemplates
 Reference to a set of property templates.
 It should only be provided, if the _PropertyType_ is set to COMPLEX.